 Tampa’s first Nashville hot chicken spot is worth ALL of the hype surrounding it!
 King of the Coop actually used to be connected to Wicked Oak BBQ, so we got one meal from Wicked Oak and one from King of the Coop.
 Boy oh boy did we waddle out of there!

 Must try: They offer sandwiches, but we went with the three hand-breaded chicken tender basket with hushpuppies.
 You have six heat choices starting at Naked (with no heat) and ending with Coops Fury (a blend of Nashville Hot and Habanero powder).
 We got Midway which is right in the middle, and it had just the right amount of heat for us.

 The chicken was crispy, juicy, and SO flavorful!
 I went here thinking fried chicken wasn’t really my thing and left with an addiction.
-Honestly, it’s the best fried chicken experience I have ever had.
+It has led me to order fried chicken at several of the other Seminole Heights restaurants, and honestly Seminole Heights really knows what they’re doing!
+I haven’t been disappointed yet.

 The C House: Champagne | Charcuterie | Cheesecake.
 Notice a trend?
 This place is so fun and clever— take note of how every menu item starts with a C!
 We went here for Sunday brunch, and it was lit y’all.